osrf/gazebo_tutorials/install_dependencies_from_source/tutorial.md

+     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the `ign-math4` branch if you desire more stability (with the `hg up ign-math4` command).

+1. Create a build directory and go there:

+        mkdir build
+        cd build

+1. Configure build (choose either method `a` or `b` below):

+    a.
+Release mode (strictly speaking, `RelWithDebInfo`): This will generate optimized code, but will not have debug symbols.
+Use this mode if you don't need to use GDB.

+           cmake ../

+    > Note: You can use a custom install path to make it easier to switch
+    > between source and debian installs:

+    >        cmake -DCMAKE_INSTALL_PREFIX=/home/$USER/local ../

+    b.
+Debug mode: This will generate code with debug symbols.
+It will run slower, but you'll be able to use GDB.

+           cmake -DCMAKE_BUILD_TYPE=Debug ../

+1. Build and install:

+        make -j4
+        sudo make install

+## Build and install Ignition Common from source

+Gazebo and Ignition Fuel Tools depend on the Ignition Common library.

+1. Install required dependencies (note that ignition-cmake and ignition-math are out):

+        sudo apt-get install build-essential \
+                             cmake \
+			     libfreeimage-dev \
+			     libtinyxml2-dev \
+			     uuid-dev \
+			     libgts-dev \
+			     libavdevice-dev \
+			     libavformat-dev \
+			     libavcodec-dev \
+			     libswscale-dev \
+			     libavutil-dev \
+			     libprotoc-dev \
+	 	             libprotobuf-dev

+1. Clone the repository into a directory and go into it:

+        hg clone https://bitbucket.org/ignitionrobotics/ign-common /tmp/ign-math
+        cd /tmp/ign-common

-     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the `ign-math3` branch if you desire more stability (with the `hg up ign-math3` command).
+     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the `ign-common1` branch if you desire more stability (with the `hg up ign-common1` command).

 1. Create a build directory and go there: